ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The body's media type is "application/dap-collection".
 The `Collection` structure includes the following:

-* `part_batch_selector`: Information used to bind the aggregate result to the query.
-For fixed_size tasks, this includes the batch ID assigned to the batch by the Leader.
-The indicated query type MUST match the task's query type.

-  [OPEN ISSUE: What should the Collector do if the query type doesn't match?]

 * `report_count`: The number of reports included in the batch.